nuts-foundation/nl-360-ig/input/pagecontent/vol2a.md

     - These attributes are locally defined by the requesting organisation
     - No further verification (cryptographically or content-wise) is performed

 A FHIR capability statement is provided for this use case.
-The source will verify the request conforms to the capability statement.
+The source will verify whether the request conforms to the capability statement.
 In doing so, the source at least verifies the following properties:

 - The interaction is allowed